fastapi/fastapi/docs/en/docs/tutorial/sql-databases.md

 Now create utility functions to delete the existing data.
 The steps are:

-* Find the data entry from the database and retrieve it as  SQLAlchemy model *instance*
+* Find the data entry from the database and retrieve it as  SQLAlchemy model *instance*.
 * `delete` that instance object from your database.
 * `commit` the changes to the database (so that they are saved).
 * `refresh` your instance (so that it contains any new data from the database, like the generated ID).